 Oh, but take a look at my happy line-up of ingredients and tell me that you’re not hungry!

-While your burger is resting, you can get all of your toppings ready.
+While your chicken fajitas burger is resting, you can get all of your toppings ready.
 I topped mine with salsa, sour cream, and some iceberg lettuce.
 Actually, I was really craving that nice garlic and onion ciabatta roll, BUT I decided to stay lower in carbs and go with the naked burger.
-I still had the cheesey goodness inside and all of those awesome peppers and onions.
-Oh yeah... what a meal!
-My chicken fajita cheeseburger served me well!
-I served it up with a side of my slow cooker BBQ baked beans.
-What's that?
-You want that recipe?
-Well, my friend, it's going up on the blog TOMORROW, so do yourself a huge favor and leave me your email address below.
-I'll be sure to shoot that email off to you in the morning
+I still had the cheesy goodness inside and all of those awesome peppers and onions.
+Oh yeah… what a meal!

-OK, so now that you're likely drooling on your keyboard, how about the recipe for the best chicken fajita cheeseburger you'll ever want to taste?
-You're welcome!
+OK, so now that you’re likely drooling on your keyboard, let’s make

 - 1 pound lean ground chicken